Automotive Technology

 AUT 122.
 Brakes.
 5 Credits.

 This course is designed to teach students various brake systems and repair.
 Students will study master cylinders, proportioning valves, metering, and disc brake repair and diagnosis.
 Students will learn about power assist units and wheel bearing diagnosis and repair.
 Anti-lock brake systems will be studied and tested as well as brake fluids and brake bleeding.
-Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
-Fall.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 and AUT 123 (or corequisites).

 AUT 123.
 Electrical Systems I. 4.5 Credits.